JonathanPerkins/ts890-n1mm-spectrum/README.md

 ### Loading arguments from a file

-Command line arguments can be placed in a text file and loaded by:
+Command line arguments can be placed in a text file and loaded using the '@' argument, e.g:

 ```
 ./ts890_n1mm.py @my_config.cfg
 ```

-Where __my_cfg.cfg__ for the previous example would be:
+Where _my_cfg.cfg_ for the previous example would contain:

 ```
 --ts890=192.168.1.89